mlhartme/stool/DEVELOPMENT.md

 * Java 8+
 * Maven 3+
 * Git
 * Docker (with api 1.38+) including docker-compose.

+## Docker checks

 Make sure you can invoke Docker without sudo.

+Check journalctl -u docker for error.
+Note that the following warnings seem to be ok for Stool (i've seen them on Debian and Majaro):

+    Your kernal does not support cgroup rt period
+    Your kernel does not support cgroup rt runtime

+## Building

 To get started, checkout the source code with